 How to Clean Skateboard Bearings?
-Step by Step Guide
+Only Simple 6 Steps

 A functional bearing is necessary to keep the wheel of your skateboard rolling.
 Dust and dirt get into your bearings, causing it to be clumpy.

 Also, when you happen to skate in the rain, the water causes it to rust easily.
 And this will definitely wear out your bearings and roughen the wheel.